wu-json/curse/README.md

 - [process-compose](https://github.com/F1bonacc1/process-compose): Has a lot of features I don't use and feels sluggish.

 Out of all of the options above, `process-compose` got the closest to the experience I wanted but was still far from it.
 It felt quite slow, had limited tooling around logging, and resulted in composed configuration files that were unpleasant to maintain.

+## Design Principles

+### Simplicity: Focus on the Local Development Use-Case

-I also felt that a lot of the beefier orchestration features (e.g. replicas, process forking, etc.) were not really important for my local development use-case.
+Scoping curse to the local development script use-case means we can drop a lot of the beefier orchestration features that `process-compose` has (e.g. replicas, process forking, etc.).
+This keeps the feature-set of curse minimal and allows us to focus on a relatively simple DX.

-## Goals For Curse

-- Focus on the local development use-case
-- Keep things extremely simple
-- Make interacting with logs delightful
+### Make Interacting with Logs Delightful

+Local logs are really useful, and are often the reason we want to run things locally in the first place.
+Navigating and interacting with logs should feel like a first-class experience.

+### Familiarity

+Coming from `k9s`, constantly having to context switch shortcuts between `k9s` and `process-compose` was extremely painful; especially given that they look so similar.
+The key-binds in curse are meant to feel warm and familiar such that anyone using vim motions should feel right at home.

 # Features Planned